-i have had the great fortune to visit the United States for the very first time to be with my guru and saṅgha! during my trip, i had the opportunity to visit UMMA and i was mesmerised by its South Asian collection! not only are the sculptures magnificent in their precision and beauty, but their descriptive texts are poetry. attaching excerpts below.
+i have had the great fortune to visit the United States for the very first time to be with my saṅgha, and, during my trip, i had the opportunity to visit UMMA. i was mesmerised by its South Asian collection! not only are the sculptures magnificent in their precision and beauty, but their descriptive texts are poetry. attaching excerpts below.

 1. Durgā on her lion mount

 “In caves and temples, in metal and stone, artists captured the ferocious energy of the Goddess as revealed in her heroic victory [over Mahiṣāsura].
 Here, her quiet grace signifies her boundless strength.
 Her round breasts and belly push forth from beneath her skin, indicating the distinctly feminine force behind her awesome capacities.”

 “She is boar-headed, and her rear hands would have held signature weapons.
 She has taut, youthful flesh and full breasts, signifying fecundity.
 Her crossed legs form a cradle, offering a tender sanctuary.”

 “Śiva’s sensuous pose and levity communicate liberation as a result of contemplating death in lone wanderings through vast cemeteries.”

 “There is an intimate relationship between the God’s body and his sculptural surroundings: two arms are embedded in the plane behind him, while two project forward, echoing the curved bell of his hips.
 A garland unites the planes of carving in an elliptical halo, framing his body for the gaze of his devotees.”

 “Here, he is shown in his role as the divine ascetic or yogi, unclad but for an animal skin about his loins, with matted hair piled high on his head.”